Raleigh Divorce Attorney

 Schedule a consultation with our divorce attorneys today to discuss how to get started.

 The Divorce Process in North Carolina

 In North Carolina, the dissolution of a marriage follows a series of significant steps.
 Firstly, for a married couple seeking a divorce, a mandatory one-year separation period is required.
 During this time, they must physically live apart and abstain from cohabitating.
 It’s crucial to understand the importance of abiding by this legal requirement.

 Legal Separation in North Carolina

 Getting a legal separation in North Carolina requires stating grounds for the split.
 These may include abandonment, cruel or barbarous treatment, drug abuse, adultery, or that the other spouse otherwise engaged in a pattern of conduct that makes the “condition intolerable and life burdensome” for the spouse requesting legal separation.

-Once legal separation is granted, the spouse may seek court orders for:
+Once the parties are legally separated, the spouse may seek court orders for:

 Spousal support and alimony